Environmental impact of iron ore mining: Environmental assessment

 Infrastructure projects must be filed for submission, revision, and assessment under federal or regional legislation to ensure projects are carried out in a sustainable manner if it is thought to have a significant impact on the natural, social, or economic environment.
 Depending on the size, scope, and scale of particular projects, they can be assessed on a national or regional level.
-In most countries, larger plans are assessed under federal legislation such as CEAA 2012 and smaller projects are reviewed more locally, such as the |NL Environmental Protection Act 2010|.
-The purpose of environmental assessment is to protect the environment and quality of life of the people of the province by facilitating the wise management of the natural resources of the province.
+In most countries, larger plans are assessed under federal legislation such as the Canadian Environmental Assessment Act (2012) and smaller projects are reviewed more locally, such as the NL Environmental Protection Act (2010).
+The purpose of an environmental assessment is to protect the environment and quality of life of the people of the province by facilitating the wise management of the natural resources of the province.
 The environmental assessment process ensures that projects proceed in an environmentally acceptable manner.
-The size and scope iron ore projects makes it subject to environmental assessment in all levels of administrative legislation.
+The size and scope of iron ore projects make them subject to environmental assessment at all levels of administrative legislation.
+Since Indigenous populations are especially vulnerable to mining projects, it is expected that they are included in this process and have the ability to participate.
+Indigenous-led impact assessments (ILIA) allow Indigenous governing bodies to design and conduct this process and evaluate the impacts according to their values, concerns, and priorities.
+While an ILIA incorporated similar stages to a state-led environmental impact assessment, it differs because it reflects the unique locations, histories, natural resource issues, governance systems, and place-based knowledge of the Indigenous peoples undertaking the assessment.